Skip to main content

 • Credit value: 15 credits at Level 7

-• Convenor: Emma Sandon (subject to change)
+• Convenor: Dr Emma Sandon (subject to change)

-• Assessment: script research of 1500-2000 words (40%), essay of 2500-3000 words (60%)
+• Assessment: script research of 1500-2000 words (40%) and an essay of 2500-3000 words (60%)

 Module description

-The class will be taught through lectures, including guest lectures, screenings of films and extracts, seminars and workshops, group discussion, presentations, and independent writing.
+The class will be taught through lectures, including guest lectures, screenings of films and extracts, seminars and workshops, group discussion, presentations and independent writing.

 • Issues in the history and theory of screenwriting: how the term emerged and how we think about the study of the script and practice of screenwriting in film and television